-At this stage in the proceedings, and for the purposes of this decision, we find it unnecessary to construe the language of claim 1 because the claim language is readily understandable on its face and there is no dispute.
+Neither party requests the construction of any claim term.
+See, e.g., Pet.
+18. We need only construe the claims to the extent necessary to determine whether to institute inter partes review.
 See Nidec Motor Corp. v.
 Zhongshan Broad Ocean Motor Co., 868 F.3d 1013, 1017 (Fed.
 Cir.
 2017) ("[W]e need only construe terms 'that are in controversy, and only to the extent necessary to resolve the controversy." (quoting Vivid Techs., Inc. v.
 Am.
-Sci. & Eng 'g, Inc., 200 F.3d 795, 803 (Fed.
+Sci. & Eng'g, Inc., 200 F.3d 795, 803 (Fed.
 Cir.
 1999))).
-As the case continues, we may determine that certain claim language should be interpreted.
+At this stage in the proceeding, we find it unnecessary to construe the language of any challenged claim because the claim language is readily understandable to the person of ordinary skill in the art on its face, within the context of the claims.